Wednesday, 4 February 2026

 Linklater was clearly aiming at evoking Godard’s free-wheeling style, which was so electrifying to those sixties audiences I saw sit stony faced through the earlier, master-crafted classic French films which I absorbed with such enthusiasm.

 Linklater is likely to bluff viewers who didn’t live through that era but I’m continually distracted by departures from narratives with which I’m familiar.
 The story was that Godard made off with Cahiers du Cinéma’s petty cash to bankroll his first attempt at filmmaking, while here he uses it to get to the Cannes festival.
-We heard Truffaut’s credited original story for A bout de soufle was a handwritten page which he scribbled to provide name prestige from his bonanza success with 400 coups to fund raising.
+We heard Truffaut’s credited original story for A bout de soufle was a handwritten page which he scribbled to provide his name prestige from the bonanza success of 400 coups to fund raising.
 I haven’t handled a film print but wide screen was firmly established by 1959 and the film's projections that I watched all seemed to fit comfortably on that.
 We heard that Godard’s first cut was stunning boring, so he just went through and lopped out the bits he didn’t like, joining up what was left and claiming to have invented the jump cut, which incidentally was already part of the classic film vocabulary.
 Look at William Wyler’s 1958 achetypically traditional The Big Country!
-What about the nose job Belmondo got between his Godard short and their feature.
+What about the nose job Belmondo got before his Godard short?
 Throw in an inexplicable glimpse of Françoise Arnoul’s birthday party.
+What did credited colorist Yov Moor do on a monochrome picture?

 History is repeating itself here when unknown Aubry Dullin and lively visiting U.S. starlet Zoey Deutch get to animate the original movie star characters.